TandoorRecipes/recipes/docs/docker/synology/README.md

+> :warning: This guide was contributed by the community and is neither officially supported, nor updated or tested.

 Many people appear to host this application on their Synology NAS.
 The following documentation was provided by
 @therealschimmi in [this issue discussion](https://github.com/vabene1111/recipes/issues/98#issuecomment-643062907).